Sjlver/sosp2015-notes/history_day/02perspectives_on_security.md

 ### Who controls policies: DAC, MAC, RBAC

 User controls policy: discretionary access control.
 But the user might be malicious.
-Or incompetent...
-Or does not care about policy.
+Or incompetent.
+Or careless about policy.

 Mandatory access control: an administrator decides the policy.